leosantos2003/ZeldaINF/README.md

 <img width="1177" height="840" alt="Captura de tela 2025-07-30 024952" src="https://github.com/user-attachments/assets/3ce77ca0-0314-4552-acab-a5449aeef45f" />

-* After starting a new game, the player can control the character and start chasing and killing the monsters.
+* After starting a new game, the player can control the character with `W`, `A`, `S`, `D` keys and start chasing and killing the monsters, with `J` key to attack with the sword.
 If the player gets hit 3 times, the character loses all 3 lives and dies, triggering the endgame screen.

 <img width="1177" height="840" alt="Captura de tela 2025-07-30 025020" src="https://github.com/user-attachments/assets/7de36df4-e455-4198-8c72-6bb55e68caea" />